mesosphere/marathon/docs/docs/rest-api.md

 ```

-If an event happens on the server side, it is sent as plain json prepended with the mandatory `data:` field.
+If an event happens on the server side, it is sent as plain JSON prepended with the mandatory `data:` field.

 **Response:**
 ```